-Hormones and sleep
+Hormones and Sleep

-Hormones that put us to sleep
+Hormones and Sleep: Chemical messengers (melatonin hormone) that put us to sleep

-Hormones that wake us up
+Hormones and Sleep: Chemicals that wake us up

-How the male hormone affects sleep
+How the Male Hormone affects Sleep

+Apart from the melatonin hormone effects on sleep, there are many other hormones that affect sleep.
 Testosterone, or the male hormone, reaches its highest level three hours into your sleep.
-Imbalance in testosterone is associated with sleeplessness.
+Imbalance in testosterone as such causes many issues and is associated with sleeplessness.
 A dip in this hormone can occur due to a number of reasons, the most common being physical ill-health and old age.
-The hormone imbalance directly affects sleep quality and the number of sleep hours.
+The hormone imbalance along with/without melatonin hormone effects directly affects sleep quality and the number of sleep hours.

 To learn about what affects sleep and how to deal with it, keep following this space.